5.04: B. The Innate Immune System, PAMPs and DAMPs, and Inflammation

 The full-length mouse NLRP3 consists of 12- to 16-mer organized in a double-ring cage.
 It is held together by interactions between the leucine-rich repeats (LRR) domains.
 The structure shields the pyrin domains, so they will not be activated without appropriate signals.
 The complex is also localized to the membrane.

-In contrast to NLRP4 inflammasomes, which require specific PAMPs/DAMPs like bacterial flagellin for activation, NLRP3 inflammasomes seem to be activated by many signals and cellular distress.
+NLRP4 inflammasomes require specific PAMPs/DAMPs, such as bacterial flagellin, for activation.
+In contrast, NLRP3 inflammasomes seem to be activated by multiple signals and cellular stress.
 These include extracellular ATP, particulates like silica and uric acid crystals, toxins, and intracellular mediators of distress, often caused by pathogens.
-These include reactive oxygen species, organelle damage, etc. Given the large number of microbes that lead to NLRP3 inflammasome activation, it has been suggested that the actual signal that triggers NLRP3 is indirect.
-One such indirect signal is K+ ion levels in cells.
+These include reactive oxygen species, organelle damage, etc. Given the large number of microbes that activate the NLRP3 inflammasome, it has been suggested that the signal that triggers NLRP3 is indirect.
+One such indirect signal is the level of K+ ions in cells.

 In normal cells, K+ ions are higher in the cytoplasm than outside the cell.
-Potassium ion decreases in cells caused by efflux can activate NLRP3 inflammasomes.
-Other conditions include the rupture of lysosomes (perhaps associated with the cellular uptake of particles like silica, uric acid, cholesterol crystals, and other "nanoparticles"), altered mitochondrial metabolism (which can lead to reactive oxygen species within the cell), etc. All of these danger triggers don't bind to NLPR3 but somehow lead to downstream activation of it.
-NLRP3, hence, probably works by being a general sensor for cell stress.
+Decreased potassium ion levels in cells due to efflux can activate NLRP3 inflammasomes.
+Other conditions include lysosomal rupture (perhaps associated with the cellular uptake of particles such as silica, uric acid, cholesterol crystals, and other "nanoparticles"), altered mitochondrial metabolism (which can lead to reactive oxygen species within the cell), etc. None of these danger triggers bind to NLPR3, but they somehow lead to downstream activation of NLPR3.
+NLRP3, hence, probably functions as a general sensor of cellular stress.

 Inappropriate and chronic activation of inflammation has been associated with many diseases, such as cancer, cardiovascular disease, diabetes, and autoimmune diseases.
-Given the multiple types of signals that can activate the NLRP3 inflammasome, this complex is the focus for active drug development to find inhibitors that would stop undesired inflammation.
+Given the multiple types of signals that can activate the NLRP3 inflammasome, this complex is a focus of active drug development to identify inhibitors that can stop undesired inflammation.
 These inflammasomes are found in granulocytes, monocytes (macrophages), megakaryocytes, and dendritic cells.

-Activated NLRP3 recruits the ASC Adaptor Protein, which leads to the recruitment and activation of procaspase 1.
+Activated NLRP3 recruits the ASC Adaptor Protein, which in turn recruits and activates procaspase 1.
 NLRP3 has a pyrin, NACHT, and LRR domain.
 ASC has a pyrin and CARD domain.
-Active LRP3 can then recruit ASC through pyrin:pyrin inter-protein domain interactions.
-This allows the CARD domain of bound ASC to recruit procaspase through CARD:CARD interactions (remember that procaspase also has a CARD domain), forming the active NLRP3 inflammasome.
-An added feature of NLRP3 inflammasome activation occurs when the transcription factor NFkb, activated by PAMPs (signal 1), leads to the transcription of both the procytokines (IL-1 beta and IL 18) and of NLRP3 itself.
+Active LRP3 can then recruit ASC via pyrin:pyrin inter-protein domain interactions.
+This allows the CARD domain of bound ASC to recruit procaspase via CARD:CARD interactions (remember that procaspase also has a CARD domain), forming the active NLRP3 inflammasome.
+An additional feature of NLRP3 inflammasome activation occurs when the transcription factor NFkB, activated by PAMPs (signal 1), induces transcription of both procytokines (IL-1β and IL-18) and NLRP3 itself.

 Signal 1